dgerod/rosplan_pytools/README.md

 ## How to use
-Somewhere in your code, you have to import and initialize rosplan_interface.
+Somewhere in your code, you have to import and initialize `rosplan_interface`.
 Do the initializing *after* you have initialized rospy.
 ```
 import rosplan_interface as planner